Tuesday, 21 January 2020

 When Mary Boddington married Jean Ernest, he was chef de cabinet at the French Foreign Ministry and a chevalier of the Légion d’Honneur.
 His father, Jean Lannes, 1st Duc de Montebello (1769-1809), was a Marshal of the French Empire.
 He was one of Napoleon’s most daring and talented generals.
 In his exile on Saint Helena, Napoleon said of Lannes: ‘I found him a pygmy and left him a giant.’

 Marshall Lannes was born on 10 April 1769 in the small town of Lectoure, in the Gers department in the south of France, the son of a Gascon farmer.
-He and had little education was first apprenticed to a dyer.
+He had little education and was first apprenticed to a dyer.
 But after enlisting in the army he quickly rose through the ranks and alongside Louis Nicolas Davout and André Masséna he is regarded as one the ablest of all of Napoleon’s marshals.

 In 1801, Napoleon sent him as ambassador to Portugal.
 In 1804, Lannes bought the 17th century Château de Maisons, near Paris, and had one of its state apartments redecorated for a visit by Napoleon.

 When the French empire was founded, he was named a Marshal of France (1804), and he commanded the advanced guard of a great French army in the campaign of Austerlitz.
-In 1808, Napoleon took him to Spain in 1808, and gave him a detached wing of the army, with which he won a victory over Castaños at Tudela.
+Napoleon took him to Spain in 1808, and gave him a detached wing of the army, with which he won a victory over Castaños at Tudela.
 As a reward in 1808, Napoleon gave him the title of Duc de Montebello.

 He was sent to capture Saragossa in 1809.
 After his last campaign in Spain, he said: ‘This damned Bonaparte is going to get us all killed.’
 That year, for the last time, he had command of the advanced guard.
 He took part in the engagements around Eckmühl and the advance on Vienna.
 With his corps he led the French army across the Danube, and bore the brunt, with Masséna, of the terrible battle of Aspern-Essling.
-He received a mortal wound on 22 May.
-He died on 31 May 1809.
+He received a mortal wound on 22 May and died on 31 May 1809.

 Marshall Lannes and his second wife, Louise Antoinette, Comtesse de Guéhéneuc (1782-1856), had five children, including Jean Ernest Lannes, Baron de Montebello (1803-1882), who married Mary (Comerford) Boddington’s daughter, Mary Theresa.